All Episodes

 He was the Messiah.

-Uh he was the one speeches in Berlin and all over the world.
+His speeches in Berlin and all over the world.

 All they had to do in 2008 was just not tell anybody about him.

-All they had to do was just continue that theme, that narrative, that he was God, essentially, that there had never been anybody like him in American politics, that Obama alone could unify all Americans,
+All they had to do was just continue that theme, that narrative, that he was God, essentially, that there had never been anybody like him in American politics, that Obama alone could unify all Americans, could get rid of partisanship, could make politics functional, end gridlock.

-could get rid of partisanship, could make politics functional, end gridlock, the best of everything would be found and put to good use in virtually every aspect of Obama's presidency.
+The best of everything would be found and put to good use in virtually every aspect of Obama's presidency.

-And uh Americans would be loved and respected all over the world again, because as you know, the world hates America because of George W. Bush.
+And Americans would be loved and respected all over the world again, because as you know, the world hates America because of George W. Bush.

-So all they really had to do was in fact if you recall in 2008 during the primaries with Hillary media was split into two camps, and it was the left who started debating whether that Obama was authentically black, meaning did he have slave blood?
+In fact, if you recall in 2008 during the primaries with Hillary, the media was split into two camps, and it was the left who started debating whether or not Obama was authentically black, meaning did he have slave blood, meaning was he down for the struggle?

 We ought to get that song.